-Once again, welcome to the Python Bytes series.
+Once again, welcome to the How to Python series.
 In this collection, we explore programming problems that have quick solutions in Python.
 In this edition, we explore a few ways to check if a file exists in Python, so let’s dive in!

 Table of Contents

-If we’re looking to check if a file exists, there are a few solutions.
-Let’s take a look:
+If we’re looking to check if a file exists, there are a few solutions: